 Tempered Celebration - Women's Groups Have Suffered A Disproportionate Fate

 One interesting aspect of Harvard's policy was the apparent "decimation" of Harvard's groups for women.
 Compared to their longstanding, well-funded, all-male alternatives, more clubs for women have gone co-ed and/or disaffiliated from inter/national affiliations.
 It appears that the willingness of a student to forgo on-campus leadership opportunities depended on the strength of their respective "single-sex" clubs to replace those opportunities.
 In other words, Harvard's policy exacerbated the issues of elitism and privilege, problems the policy was intended to eliminate.

 This reality was not acknowledged by the university.
 The ban was scrapped because Bacow recognized that the school could not legally enforce it, not because of the damaging effects it already had on women's groups.
 This serves as an example of how well-intentioned policies can have negative, or even reverse, effects.

-Harvard made this announcement the same week that I wrote a post explaining the Collegiate Freedom of Association Act (CFAA).
+Harvard made this announcement the same week that I wrote an article explaining the Collegiate Freedom of Association Act (CFAA).
 That bill was written, at least in part, to counter discriminatory policies like Harvard's ban on single-sex clubs.
 It would ensure that no school which receives federal financial assistance money could follow in Harvard's footsteps.

 CFAA includes provisions that would classify mandatory "deferred recruitment" for single-sex organizations as a form of discrimination.
 Its relevance and reach go beyond Harvard's single-sex blacklist rule, but it would have been nice to have a court ruling against the policy.
 Still, Harvard's capitulation can strengthen the argument for fairer treatment of fraternity organizations among university administrators.